 Your visit to the ED may require tests to be completed.
 The doctor will order any tests or X-rays he/she feels are necessary to thoroughly assess your complaint.
 Some tests require blood to be drawn in your room, or you may have to go to another department for X-rays or CT Scans.
 A technician will accompany you to these areas.
 If at any time you do not understand a procedure, please ask your doctor or nurse.
 Obtaining the results of the tests may take time.
 Once the results from your tests are received, the doctor will explain them to you.
 The results of these tests may require further testing or care.

-Tests are frequently required to make diagnostic and treatment decisionsneeded to help your doctor understand what is causing your discomfort,hat is wrong going on with you and decide how best to help you.
-To provide optimal care, we ask that our patients For you to get the best care, it is important that you wait for those your test results.
-Estimated wait times are listed below but may be shorter or longer depending on how many patients are being treated and other situations affecting the Emergency Department . *We appreciate your patience.
+Tests are frequently needed to help your doctor understand what is causing your discomfort, and decide how best to help you.
+For you to get the best care, it is important that you wait for your test results.
+Estimated wait times are listed below.
+We appreciate your patience.

 Labs- 1.5 hours